 Recipe Ingredients

-This Strawberry Cheesecake Cookies recipe uses simple delicious ingredients.
+This Strawberry Cheesecake Cookies recipe uses simple yet delicious ingredients.

 - Lemon Juice – Fresh squeezed lemon juice.